gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 ![Initial window.](imgs/processing_screen_highlight_1.png)

-In Processing, the setup() function is executed only once when the "Run" button is pressed.
+In Processing, the setup() function is executed only once right after the "Run" button is pressed.
 In this case, it creates a window of size 1200x600 pixels and then initializes 'env' and 'cmd'.

 ![Initial window.](imgs/processing_screen_highlight_2.png)

-The draw() function is executed in loop right after setup().
+The draw() function is executed in loop right as soon as setup() terminates.
-For every loop, such a function calls env.initialize() that creates the graphics shown below.
+For every loop, it calls
+env.initialize() that creates the graphics shown below.

 ![Initial window.](imgs/processing_screen_highlight_3.png)